Sinatra-Blue/ClawCam/README.md

 3. _Frame Evaluation_: Each frame is assessed to determine whether it is a 'good' or 'bad' frame.
 This evaluation is recorded in an Excel sheet to ensure transparency and easy tracking.
 4. _Lobster Detection_: Simultaneously, unlike the development stage, frames are now linked to detected lobsters without the need for ground truth data.
 This process focuses on identifying and assigning each lobster within the frame for analysis.
 5. _Excel Sheet Compilation_: The results from the frame evaluations and the lobster detection process are combined into a comprehensive Excel sheet.
 This sheet captures the frame quality and assigns lobsters accordingly.
-6. _Data Filtering_: The compiled sheet is filtered to isolate and retain only 'good' frames.
-This ensures that only high-quality, usable frames move forward in the pipeline.
-7. _Model Input_: The filtered set of good frames is then fed into the **ClawCam** model for further processing, enabling automated detection, measurement, and analysis of crabs and lobsters.

 ### Postprocessing